End user privacy

 - Location of the mobile device expressed as the latitude, altitude, and longitude of the mobile device and the derived identity of the location, such as a fast food restaurant

 - Mobile device operating system,Mobile Device Make and Model;

-Our Partners do not provide us with data that can be directly used to identify you, such as your name, mobile phone number or email address.
+Our Partners do not provide us with any data, device or otherwise, that can be directly used to identify you, such as your name, mobile phone number or email address.

 Legal basis for processing data

 - where we need it to perform a contract with you (e.g., to fulfill an order);

 - where the processing is in our legitimate interests (which include the purposes listed, above); or

 What do we do with the data we process?

 We analyze and contextualize the data provided by the Partners for purposes of providing accurate geospatial products to our clients.
 These products can be used for advertising, audience segmentation, people-based movement analytics, improving business decision making by better understanding of customer movement patterns, assisting municipalities in urban planning by enhanced understanding of movement patterns, and similar purposes that utilize location as a tool.

 In what ways can I control the Data processed?